hashicorp/terraform-aws-nomad/modules/nomad-cluster/README.md

 You can find the other parameters in [variables.tf](variables.tf).

-Check out the [nomad-consul-separate-cluster example](https://github.com/hashicorp/terraform-aws-nomad/tree/master/examples/nomad-consul-separate-cluster example) for working sample code.
+Check out the [nomad-consul-separate-cluster example](https://github.com/hashicorp/terraform-aws-nomad/tree/master/examples/nomad-consul-separate-cluster) example for working sample code.
 Note that if you want to run Nomad and Consul on the same cluster, see the [nomad-consul-colocated-cluster example](https://github.com/hashicorp/terraform-aws-nomad/tree/master/MAIN.md example) instead.